Satveh

-Satveh (سطوه, also Romanized as Saţveh; also known as Sadfeh, Satfar, and Satva) is a village in Torud Rural District, in the Central District of Shahrud County, Semnan Province, Iran.
-At the 2006 census, its population was 1,009, in 219 families.
+Satveh (سطوه) (Note: Also romanized as Saţveh; also known as Sadfeh, Satfar, and Satva) is a village in Torud Rural District of the Central District in Shahrud County, Semnan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,009 in 219 households.
+The following census in 2011 counted 1,071 people in 252 households.
+The 2016 census measured the population of the village as 996 people in 255 households.